APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/hugging_face_guide.md

-# Hugging Face LLM Deployment Guide on Azure Arc-enabled AKS on Azure Stack HCI with Cisco UCS
+# Hugging Face LLM Deployment Guide on Azure Arc-enabled AKS on Azure Local with Cisco UCS

-This guide provides step-by-step instructions to deploy a Hugging Face Large Language Model (LLM) and expose it as an endpoint running as containers on your Azure Arc-enabled Kubernetes Service (AKS) cluster on Azure Stack HCI with Cisco UCS hardware.
+This guide provides step-by-step instructions to deploy a Hugging Face Large Language Model (LLM) and expose it as an endpoint running as containers on your Azure Arc-enabled Kubernetes Service (AKS) cluster on Azure Local with Cisco UCS hardware.
 This deployment leverages your on-premises infrastructure while integrating with Azure services for management and monitoring.

 ---